Becoming You With Julie

 • Don’t overcook.
 Simmer gently just until the jalapenos change color.
 Overcooked peppers get mushy.

 • Don't toss leftover pickling liquid!
-Use it to add tang to vegan chipotle sauce, stir into this healthy Mexican rice, or add to soups and marinades.
+Use it to add tang to vegan chipotle sauce, stir into this vegan Mexican rice, or add to soups and marinades.

 • Keep veggies submerged in brine.
 Press them down with a clean spoon or tuck parchment paper under the lid to prevent floating (which can cause spoilage).